SergiuTripon/web-eco-rtb-vcg-lin-log-reg/README.md

 ### Web Economics Assignment - VCG and Logistic Regression

-This is an assigment I completed as part of the [COMPGW02 - Web Economics](http://www.cs.ucl.ac.uk/teaching_learning/syllabus/msc_web_science_and_big_data_analytics/gw02_web_economics/) module (MSc Web Science and Big Data Analytics) which I undertook at UCL.
+This is the code of the assigment I completed as part of the [COMPGW02 - Web Economics](http://www.cs.ucl.ac.uk/teaching_learning/syllabus/msc_web_science_and_big_data_analytics/gw02_web_economics/) module (MSc Web Science and Big Data Analytics) which I undertook at UCL.

 ---